nailuj1992/ImagesDecoder-Unity/README.md

 # ImagesDecoder-Unity
 This is a little project that contains some code to read and process the image that is obtained as an encoded string from any source, especially from a passport chip.
 This project contains the next three classes: **ImagesDecoder**, **ImageJpeg2000Info**, and **Image**.
+This classes are needed for the proper functioning of the NFC scan module (https://github.com/nailuj1992/unity_nfc).

 ![image](https://github.com/nailuj1992/ImagesDecoder-Unity/assets/14367140/42b4936d-09a1-4dae-b831-cddec8f5a52d)